We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 - 1.9x more favorites

-One way to take advantage is to upload a video directly to Twitter to add to a Tweet.
-Or you can record (and edit) a video to share via the Twitter app.
+One way to take advantage is to upload a video directly to X to add to a post.
+Or you can record (and edit) a video to share via the X app.

-With either option, the maximum length is currently 2 minutes and 20 seconds.
+With either option, the maximum length is currently 2 hours (4 hours for Premium subscribers).

-Another alternative is to go live on Twitter, via the Twitter app.
+Another alternative is to go live on X, via the X app.

-This is a controversial tactic, involving following lots of Twitter users with the idea that a proportion will follow you back.
+This is a controversial tactic, involving following lots of X users with the idea that a proportion will follow you back.
 You then unfollow them again a few days later.

 Some marketers are adamantly against it, others are for it.